powerwolf543/PrivatePodExample/README.md

 ## Example

-To run the example project, run `pod install` from the Example directory first.
+The example project is under the `Example` folder.
+If you are the first time to build this project you need to run `pod install` from the Example directory first.

 ## Installation